Beverly Polcyn

 Beverly Polcyn (September 13, 1927 – September 7, 2018) was an American actress.

 She appeared in "Mama's Girls", a 1988 episode of the TV series Mama's Family, as one of senior tap dancing ladies.

-Poclyn's first film appearance was in the 1991 horror movie Speak of the Devil where she played Ettie Glittens.
+Poclyn's first film appearance was in the 1991 horror film Speak of the Devil where she played Ettie Glittens.
 She is mainly recognized for her appearance in Not Another Teen Movie, which resulted in a 2002 MTV Movie Awards "Best Kiss" nomination, along with Mia Kirshner.
 Additional roles include Date Movie where she plays the Old Cat Woman.
 In 2006, Polcyn appeared in an episode of Scrubs playing the part of a dyslexic woman.